poenmasem/GetPrivacy/README.md

   - [Tutorial](https://www.howto-connect.com/ventoy-create-bootable-usb-easily-with-iso-multi-boot-support/)

 ## 4. Installation Settings
-- In Windows 7 & 8, turn off any options that require an Internet Connection or sending data.
+- In Windows 7 & 8, turn off, skip any options that require an Internet Connection or sending data.

 - Windows 10
   - **(Ignore this if you have downloaded the ISO file from AME website)**